purulokendrasingh/activity-monitoring-dashboard/README.md

 This repository contains the code for the backend services built in Flask to communicate with the App.

 Please refer to the following repository for more details about the App: https://github.com/purulokendrasingh/activity-monitoring-app/tree/master

+Currently the deployment process is using docker images pushed to DockerHub, and containers are provisioned on Azure App Service for reliable and scalable deployment.

+[TODO:] Continuous integration and continuous deployment (CI/CD) pipelines may be implemented to automate the deployment process and streamline development workflows.